 Collision pays to repair or replace your vehicle if it is damaged in an accident.
 There are three types of collision coverage available in Michigan.
 This coverage will pay for the damages as long as they don’t exceed your car’s actual cash value.
 (Actual cash value is the car’s original purchase price minus the amount it has depreciated)

 - Standard collision pays for damages to your auto regardless of fault; you will be responsible for paying a deductible whether you are a fault or not at fault.

-- Broad form collision pays for damages to your auto regardless of fault; you will only have to pay the deductible if you are found to be more than 50% at fault.
+- Broad form collision pays for damages to your auto regardless of fault; you will only have to pay the deductible if you are more than 50% at fault.

-- Limited Collision pays only if you are less than 50% at fault.
+- Limited collision pays if you are less than 50% at fault.
 A deductible may or may not apply, depending on if you have a deductible with this option.
 If you are more than 50% at fault, nothing is paid.

 Michigan collision coverage expert

-If you need a Michigan Auto insurance agent to help explain collision and other types of coverages click the link to get a Michigan agent insurance quote.
+If you need a Michigan Auto insurance agent to help explain collision and other types of coverages, click the link to get a Michigan insurance quote.